finanalyst/grav-plugin-persistent-data/README.md

 The ***Form*** process is `userinfo`, and the data can be accessed elsewhere as `{{ userinfo.field }}`

+By installing the [**DataManager**](https://github.com/getgrav/grav-plugin-data-manager) admin-panel plugin, the persistent data can be examined from the Admin Panel.

 #### Example with explanation

 Suppose the following is the content of the file `user/pages/01.start/form.md`: